Farewell to Freeway

 Farewell to Freeway was a Canadian metalcore band from Guelph, Ontario.

 History

-Early Days (2000–2003)
+Early years (2000–2003)

 Initially formed as a punk trio going by the name Freeway in 2000, the band consisted of Chris Lambert on guitar and vocals with bassist Josh Hudman and drummer Richie Gregor.
 The band released a 5-song EP, You or Someone Like You in 2000, with limited pressing.
 The band released its second EP, Shadybrook Sessions in 2001, with a notably more alternative feel than the first album while still keeping a punk vibe.
 The album was produced by Scott Komer (Boysnightout, Pettit Project) at his Parkhill Project Studio in Oakville, Ontario.
 In 2002, shortly after the release of Shadybrook Sessions, Hudman left the band and was replaced by Adam Lambert, brother of Chris.
 The trio was forced to change their name due to conflict with a rap artist with the same moniker, and Farewell to Freeway was officially born.